OLED HDTV

 - Low power

-- No backlighting required
+- Backlighting not required

 - Quick response time to reduce motion blur